steven-halla/casino_hell/README.md

 Level 4
 self.shop_items =[
-CoinFlipGloves -Coin flip - alllows + 200 on bets for coin flip HighLowPants - hilow - adds extra spread factor
-POker bracelet  - poker - player will no longer draw any 2 cards WHeel Dice - wheel of torture -  DOES NOT DO ANYTHING !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-LUCKY Human's Foot - general - adds +1 LUCK
-magic - poker - Swap - DOES NOT DO ANYTHING !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+equipment - CoinFlipGloves -Coin flip - alllows + 200 on bets for coin flip equipment - HighLowPants - hilow - adds extra spread factor equipment - POker bracelet  - poker - player will no longer draw any 2 cards equipment - LUCKY Human's Foot - general - adds +1 LUCK magic - poker - Swap - DOES NOT DO ANYTHING !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 magic - Greed -craps - DOES NOT DO ANYTHING !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 ]